 Following the same format as their book on the Albuquerque area, the authors describe 32 sites organized by geographic regions.
 Along with a general description of each area, the authors list target birds; explain where and when to look for them; give driving directions; provide information about public transportation, parking, fees, restrooms, food, and lodging; and give tips on availability of water and picnic facilities and on the presence of hazards such as poison ivy, rattlesnakes, and bears.
 Maps and photographs provide trail diagrams and images of some of the target birds and their environments.

-Maps are provided for many of the sites.
-The book includes a “helpful information” section that discusses weather, altitude, safety, transportation, and other local birding resources.
-The American Birding Association’s code of birding ethics appears in the back of the book, along with an annotated checklist of 222 bird species seen with some regularity in and around Albuquerque.
+A “helpful information” section covering weather, altitude, safety, transportation, and other local birding resources is included along with an annotated checklist of 276 bird species seen with some regularity in and around Santa Fe.

 The book was selected as winner of the Reference Book category in the 2016 New Mexico-Arizona Book Awards.

 For information on where to purchase this book, see “Buy.”